codr7/nibl/README.md

 ### Intro
 Nibl is a virtualized Forth-like language that aims to be both simple to understand/extend and practical.
-The complete implementation of every feature described in this document currently weighs in at around 1kloc.
+The complete implementation supporting all features described in this document currently weighs in at around 1kloc.

 ### Building
 Nibl requires a C++ compiler and CMake to build.